Newton to Kilogram Force Converter

 Enter your force in newton and get the equivalent in kilogram-force instantly.
 Key reference points: the weight of an apple is about 1 newton, an average adult weighs about 686 N (154 lbf), and 1 kilogram-force equals exactly 9.80665 newtons.

-Newtons are the SI force unit used in physics and engineering, while kilogram-force (kgf) relates force directly to mass under standard gravity (9.80665 m/s2).
+Newtons (N) are the SI force unit used in physics and engineering, while kilogram-force (kgf) relates force directly to mass under standard gravity (9.80665 m/s²).
 Kilogram-force is still widely used in material testing, structural engineering and weight specifications in some countries, even though the SI system officially replaced it with newtons.
+To convert N to kgf, divide by 9.80665 - or for quick estimates, divide by 9.81 or simply by 10.

 Need the opposite direction?
 Convert kilogram-force to newton just as easily, or explore all our force conversions.